LearnersGuild/learnathon/README.md

 Is the code clean?
 Is it well formatted?
 Did you test it for any bugs?

 Once you've reviewed, get back together with your team and start over with a new "Share and sync up".

+## Technical Quiz

+The **Technical Quiz** is a solo session (i.e. you work on your own).
+It is an brief evaluation of programming aptitude.

+It is meant to ensure that you have the requisite skills and knowledge to join and contribute to the learning collective.
+In this way, it is similar to a technical evaluation stage in any web development job interview (but a lot easier).

 ## Retrospective